 Plan your week

-Make sure that you look at your calendar and look what’s coming up for the week and take note of any birthdays, meetings and doctor’s appointments.
+Make sure that you look at your calendar and look at what’s coming up for the week and take note of any birthdays, meetings, and doctor’s appointments.

-Also, make sure that you look at your kid’s calendar.
+Also, make sure that you look at your kid’s school and activity calendars.

-I know that sometimes I forget some of the events that are going on with my kids, but I have learned to look at my son’s school calendar to make sure that I’m not missing Pajama Day or wacky Wednesday or whatever the case is.
+I know that often I forget some of the events that my kids are apart of, but I have learned to look at my son’s school calendar to make sure that I’m not missing Pajama Day or Wacky Wednesday.

-If your husband has things going on to make sure you take those things into account so that you can get prepared for the week.
+If your husband has things going on to make sure you take those things into account so that you can resolve any scheduling conflicts in advance.

 There is an app called Cozi that has been recommended to me by several mom friends.